malchr-git/python-course-2020/README.md

 **Description**

-This is the repository for a Python 4 Data Analytics course I took at the end of 2020.
-Here you will find all lessons, exercises, analyses, and my assessments, and projects.
+This is the repository for teh course 'Python 4 Data Analytics' I took at the end of 2020.
+Here you will find all lessons, exercises, analyses, my assessments, and projects.

 ![CelebratingFirstRepository](https://media.giphy.com/media/KYElw07kzDspaBOwf9/giphy.gif)
-Celebration of my first repository

 ## Course outline